In this quick guide, we will show you how to check if you are running a 32-bit or 64-bit version of Raspberry Pi OS.

 1. All you need to do to print the Raspberry Pi OS’s architecture is to use the following command in the terminal.

-” option to tell the command to print out the architecture.
+” command allows us to query the system for what type of packages it is set to install.
 Using this, we can tell whether you are running a 32-bit or 64-bit operating system.

 2. After running the command above, you will end up with a string like the one we have shown below.